Expert Advice for Improving Your Balance

 Jessa Mehta, registered yoga teacher and founder of Getting it Ohm! helped us out by saying, “Yoga and strength training should both be pillars of everyone’s fitness and are both fantastic for improving and keeping balance.”
 Here’s her recommended mini-workout:

 Yoga: Tree pose (pictured)

 Don’t fall into the trap of thinking this one’s “easy.”
-You customize the challenge by placement of your raised leg (anywhere except resting on the other leg’s knee will do!) as well as hand placement.
+You customize the challenge by the placement of your raised leg (anywhere except resting on the other leg’s knee will do!) as well as hand placement.
 At heart’s center, in prayer behind your back, or moving the arms around are all great.
 Make it really tough by practicing closing your eyes.

 Strength: Planks and side planks

 A strong core is at the heart of balance.
 Planks can be modified to be on your knees or toes, and side plank gives you an extra balance challenge.